petertseng/adventofcode-hs-2021/README.md

 ## Closing thoughts

+Day 16 was my first use of a monadic parser.
+The code was much easier to read than the manual parser.

 Day 19 was interesting since I think it's the first time I've used the Applicative (or Monad) instance of [].

 ## Past solutions